Gaia (film): Plot

 The next day, Gabi finds Barend's writings, which compare humanity to monkeys in captivity.
-Barend provides offerings to a tree, which contains the previously-mentioned organism, and both he and Stefan eat some of the mushrooms growing in the tree.
+Barend provides offerings to a tree, which contains the previously mentioned organism, and both he and Stefan eat some of the mushrooms growing in the tree.
 Barend and Gabi start heading out of the forest when Gabi finds Winston's flashlight, and they find Winston, who is now covered with several species of fungi.
 Winston, who is still alive, begs them to kill him.
 Gabi stops Barend from shooting him with an arrow.
-Barend then places an arrow in front of Winston's mouth which he impales himself on it.
+Winston impales himself on one of Barend's arrows.
 The noise attracts the attention of the creatures, forcing Barend and Gabi to return to the house.

 After finding lichen on her thigh, Stefan secretly gives Gabi one of the mushrooms that Barend has been harvesting from the offering tree.

-Stefan takes Gabi to see his mother, who has been transformed into an animate tree, and still has her wedding ring on one of her transformed fingers.
-Gabi goes through the photos stored in an SD card from one of the cameras she and Winston placed in the forest, and finds that several of the photos show the creatures.
+Stefan takes Gabi to see his mother, who has been transformed into an animate tree and still has her wedding ring on one of her transformed fingers.
+Gabi goes through the photos stored in an SD card from one of the cameras she and Winston placed in the forest and finds that several of the photos show the creatures.
 Barend reveals in a rant that he believes the world is doomed due to humanity's actions.

 Gabi and Stefan begin heading towards the city, but are confronted by Barend, who convinces Stefan to stay in the forest.
 Gabi begins heading back to the city alone, and Barend decides to sacrifice Stefan to the organism.
-However, Gabi changes her mind, and she returns in time to stop Barend from sacrificing Stefan; Stefan ends up stabbing Barend in the spine during their struggle.
+However, Gabi changes her mind and returns in time to stop Barend from sacrificing Stefan; Stefan ends up stabbing Barend in the spine during their struggle.
 Barend is later shown with the fungus growing from his back and offering his own blood to the organism.

-Some time later, Gabi becomes infected by the fungus, and her body becomes covered with it.
+Some time later, Gabi becomes infected by the fungus and her body becomes covered with it.
 She begs Stefan to kill her, and it is implied that he does so.
 Stefan leaves Gabi's body in the house and heads to the city, where he has a meal and then leaves the restaurant; the leftovers of his meal quickly become covered with fungus.